 The line chart and use of independent color ranges for each for each category’s profit range lets us easily interpret data.
 We see that furniture is up and down in profit year to year, and technology and office supplies are steadily increasing.

 Putting each category on a row and setting the axes as independent also allows us to show the relative movement of profit within each category.

 You can see how data presented in a pictorial format is much easier to digest than when it’s represented in table form.
 A visualization lets you quickly and easily convey analytics to your decision makers, making it easier to grasp difficult concepts or identify new patterns.

 So resist the temptation to lean on the familiar data table.
 You’re dating Tableau; it’s time to break up with Excel.
 When you finally do move on, you’ll begin to experience the real power of Tableau to affect better, faster insights.

-If you’re interested in learning more, we give a good primer on dashboard design in our webinar recording Ten Best Practices for Tableau Dashboard Design.
-We also offer a number of classes in Tableau visualizations and dashboard design.
-See our course schedule.
+If you’re interested in learning more, we give a good primer on dashboard design in our on-demand webinar 10 Best Practices for Tableau Dashboard Design.
+We also offer classes in Tableau visualizations and dashboard design.
+See our instructor-led online course schedule.

 Need more help?
 Senturus has an entire team dedicated to report migration and development.
 We work easily with the various tools (Tableau, Cognos, Power BI).
 We will optimize your reports for the tool and the business need while helping your team make the culture change to good dashboard design principles.
 Contact us.